According to the Boston Globe, the number of selective colleges requiring applicants to submit SAT IIs is in decline:

 It was thus entirely inevitable that they would be marginalized.

-In that context, the William spokeswoman’s assertion that SAT IIs do not provide “valuable information” is better understood as a euphemism for the fact that lower/missing SAT II scores among some less demographically desirable applicants make it more difficult to recruit such applicants — which, incidentally, would also drive application numbers (and USNWR ranking) up and acceptance numbers down.
+In that context, the Williams spokeswoman’s assertion that SAT IIs do not provide “valuable information” is better understood as a euphemism for the fact that lower/missing SAT II scores among some less demographically desirable applicants make it more difficult to recruit such applicants — which, incidentally, would also drive application numbers (and USNWR ranking) up and acceptance numbers down.

 Besides, if these tests truly provide no information, then why do colleges even allow applicants to submit them?
 Yet the move is to make these tests optional, not to stop applicants from submitting them at all.
 Such a move is not unheard of: if memory serves me correctly, at one point Sarah Lawrence refused to consider test scores at all.